Stausee1337/clyde/ROADMAP.md

 be the better API from emitting raw x86

 ### raw x86
-If we turn to emitting raw, crude x86 instead, will probably focus on emitting assembly rather then actual machine code.
+If we turn to emitting raw, crude x86 instead, we'll probably focus on emitting assembly rather then actual machine code.

 The idea would be to write as set of small, stupid, non context-aware functions that